RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 I've broken the requirements into sections based on the hierarchical organization structure present in the model's simulated farm systems (and in real systems).
-These requirements are formatted as checklists so that they can be ticked when as requirements are met.
+These requirements are formatted as checklists so that they can be ticked as requirements are met.

 ### Fields